-Pope Francis, pontiff who highlighted plight of marginalised, dies at 88
+Pope Francis, pontiff who pushed church boundaries — but didn’t break them

 That same year, after the pope himself admitted to having dismissed valid claims of sexual abuse in Chile, he introduced a law outlining clear rules for reporting child sexual abuse committed by Church officials and attempts to cover it up.

-Four years later, that rule was updated and strengthened to widen the category of victims to vulnerable adults while laypeople working for the Church could also now face punishment.
+Four years later, that rule was updated and strengthened to widen the category of victims to vulnerable adults, while laypeople working for the Church could also now face punishment.
 But victims’ advocates and critics say Francis did not go far enough to ensure justice.

 ‘Who am I to judge?’